-Remove the clip in the centre of the pulley.
-Remove the spacer and the pulley.
-Insert and fasten a new starter cord onto the pulley.
+Undo the screw in the centre of the pulley and remove the pulley.
+Insert and fasten a new starter cord to the pulley.
 Wind approx. 3 turns of the starter cord onto the pulley.
-Connect the pulley to the recoil spring so that the spring engages in the pulley.
-Fit the spacer and secure the pulley with the clip.
+Connect the pulley to the recoil spring so that the end of the spring engages in the pulley.
+Fit the screw in the center of the pulley.
 Insert the starter cord through the hole in the starter housing and the starter handle.
 Make a secure knot in the end of the starter cord.